nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        The task to be uncompleted is currently marked as completed.

     1. Test case: `undone 1` <br>
        Expected: The first task in the task list are marked as uncompleted.
        "Uncompleted 1 Task." to appear in status bar.

     1. Other incorrect command to try : `undone abc`.

+1. _{ more test cases …​ }_

 ### Listing all tasks

 1. Listing all tasks

     1. Test case: `list_task`<br>
-       Expected: All the tasks currently present in the task list will be shown.
+       Expected: All the tasks currently present in the task list will be shown. <br>
        If the task list is currently empty, a message `There is no task present!` will be shown.
 Otherwise, a message `Listed all task(s).` will be shown.

 ### Getting today's tasks

 1. Getting today's tasks

     1. Test case: `today_task`<br>
-        Expected: All the tasks with deadline on today will be shown.
+       Expected: All the tasks with deadline on today will be shown. <br>
        A message `Listed all tasks whose deadline is today` and `x task(s) listed!` will be shown, where `x` is the number of tasks with deadline on today.

 ### Finding tasks by names

 1. Finding tasks by names

     1. Test case: `find_task homework assignment`<br>
-       Expected: All the tasks whose name contains any of `homework` or `assignment` in the task list will be shown.
+       Expected: All the tasks whose name contains any of `homework` or `assignment` in the task list will be shown. <br>
        A message `x task(s) listed!` will be shown, where `x` is the number of tasks that satisfies the condition.

+1. _{ more test cases …​ }_

 ### Sorting the task list